Ulrich modules over cyclic quotient surface singularities: Preliminaries

 We will see in Theorem~\ref{special_mckay} that there is a one-to-one correspondence between non-free indecomposable special CM $R$-modules and irreducible exceptional curves in the minimal resolution of $\Spec R$.
-Moreover, since every MCM module is special if $R$ is Gorenstein (i.e. $G\subset\SL(2,\Bbbk)$ \cite{Wat}), this is a generalization of the classical McKay correspondence.
-Also, there is another characterization of special CM modules as in Proposition~\ref{char_special}.
-For more about special CM modules, see references e.g. \cite{Wun1, Wun2, Ish, Ito, IW, Rie}.
+Moreover, this constitutes a generalization of the classical McKay correspondence, because every MCM module is special if $R$ is Gorenstein (i.e., $G\subset\SL(2,\Bbbk)$ \cite{Wat}).
+Furthermore, there exists a further characterization of special CM modules, as we shall see in Proposition~\ref{char_special}.
+For further details regarding special CM modules, we refer the reader to the references \cite{Wun1, Wun2, Ish, Ito, IW, Rie}.